Gladox114/StrippingTillDeath-2/README.md

 # StrippingTillDeath-2
 StrippingTillDeath 2 is written out of scratch for OpenComputers but uses a similiar logic like in StrippingTillDeath

+contains a bug where going to the chest doesn't work quite right

 (new) It can now go to the Chest position and saved facing direction when the Inventory is full